 Analyzes approaches to managing modern organizations, using organizational theory to assess problems of administration in public and private organizations.
 Emphasizes internal structure, leadership, planning and personnel utilization problems, and external influences, bargaining and coalition formation relationships, and the nature of authority and organizational behavior.
-Prerequisites: Management majors and minors only, grade C or higher in MGT 101 and junior standing, or permission of instructor.
+Prerequisites: Grade C or higher in MGT 101 and junior standing.
 Fall, Spring.

 Study of financial decision making based in contemporary financial theory and world economic conditions.
 The course will focus on financial theory and tools applicable to investing, capital budgeting, and capital structure decisions.
 Students are introduced to a variety of valuation techniques and to the capital markets and their influence on corporate financial decisions.
-Prerequisites: MGT 202, MGT 214, and junior standing, or permission of instructor.
+Prerequisites: MGT 140, MGT 214, and junior standing, or permission of instructor.
 Fall, Spring.

 Overview of human resource management, including human resource planning, recruitment, selection, training and development, performance appraisals, compensation, health and safety, employee and labor relations, employment law, job design and analysis, and human resource research.
 Prerequisites: MGT 101 and junior standing, or permission of instructor.
 Fall, Spring.

 Study of marketing behavior of the firm as it supplies goods and services to consumers and industrial users.
 Optimal "marketing mix," product design, product line policies, branding, pricing, promotion, consumer behavior, and channels of distribution.
-Prerequisites: MGT 202, and either MGT 213 or MGT 251, and junior standing, or permission of instructor.
+Prerequisites: QL course.
 Fall, Spring.

 The role of advertising and promotion in society and in the marketing mix of the firm.
 Tools of promotion, budgeting, media, campaign evaluation and research, and criteria for selection of most effective media for the target market and products.
-Prerequisites: MGT 331 and junior standing, or permission of instructor.
+Prerequisites: Junior standing or permission of instructor.
 Fall, Spring.

 Survey course based on the premise that information systems knowledge is essential for creating competitive firms, managing global corporations, adding business value, and producing useful products and services to customers.
 MIS themes may include: managing environmental systems, managing supply chains, managing human resource information systems, and managing globally dispersed teams.
-Prerequisites: CS 101, MGT 202, and MGT 213 or MGT 215, and junior standing, or permission of instructor.
+Prerequisites: MGT 140 and MGT 213 or MGT 215, and junior standing, or permission of instructor.
 Fall, Spring.